uhafner/warnings-ng-plugin-devenv/README.md

 analysis tools so you immediately get an impression of the functionality of the Warnings plugin.
 - IntelliJ project that references the modules of the Warnings plugin.
 This project contains presets of my [coding style](https://github.com/uhafner/codingstyle) and some other helpful configurations.
 Note that IntelliJ (or global IntelliJ preferences) are not part of this project.
-- [Acceptance test harness](https://github.com/jenkinsci/acceptance-test-harness) project and some scripts to start the UI tests of the Warnings plugin.
-These tests will run by using a pooled Jenkins controller with the preconfigured set of Jenkins plugins in the docker container.

 ## Supported operating systems